sam-k0/WoTModAssistantCore/readme.md

 - Import mods from previous game versions

 Planned features:
-- [ ] Automatic build actions for Linux
+- [x] Automatic build actions for Linux
-- [ ] Automatic build actions for Windows
+- [x] Automatic build actions for Windows
 - [ ] wgmods.net compatible mod browser integration
+- [ ] Easier setup of `ModManagerCore`, integrated to the GUI

 ## Installing
 Following is an unfinished guide on how to install `ModManagerCore` and `ModManagerCoreGUI`.